Cartesian materialism: Replies from Cartesian materialists

 Some philosophers have actively accepted the moniker of Cartesian materialists, and are not convinced by Dennett's arguments.

-O'Brien and Opie (1999) embrace Cartesian materialism, arguing against Dennett's claim that the onset of phenomenal experience in the brain cannot in principle be precisely determined, and offering what they consider to be a way to accommodate Phi phenomenon within the Cartesian materialist paradigm.
+O'Brien and Opie (1999) embrace Cartesian materialism, arguing against Dennett's claim that the onset of phenomenal experience in the brain cannot in principle be precisely determined, and offering what they consider to be a way to accommodate the phi phenomenon within the Cartesian materialist paradigm.

 Block has described an alternative called "Cartesian Modularism" in which the contents of conscious experience are distributed in the brain.

 Replies from neuroscience

 Despite Dennett's insistence that there are no special brain areas that store the contents of consciousness, many neuroscientists reject this assertion.
-Indeed, what separates conscious information from unconscious information remains a question of interest, and how information from disparate brain regions are assembled into a coherent whole (the Binding problem) remains a question which is actively investigated.
+Indeed, what separates conscious information from unconscious information remains a question of interest, and how information from disparate brain regions are assembled into a coherent whole (the binding problem) remains a question which is actively investigated.
 Recently Global Workspace Theory has argued that perhaps the brain does possess some universally accessible "workspace".

 Another criticism comes from investigation into the human visual system.
 Although both eyes each have a blind spot, conscious visual experience does not subjectively seem to have any holes in it.
 Some scientists and philosophers had argued, based on subjective reports, that perhaps the brain somehow "fills in" the holes, based upon adjacent visual information.
 Dennett had powerfully argued that such "filling in" was unnecessary, based on his objections to a Cartesian theater.
 Ultimately, however, studies have confirmed that the visual cortex does perform a very complex "filling in" process.

 The impact of this is itself controversial.
 Some assume that this is a devastating blow against Dennett, while others have argued that this in no way confirms Cartesian materialism or refutes the multiple drafts model, and that Dennett is fundamentally right even if he's mistaken about this detail.